This website may contain affiliate links and we may be compensated (at no cost to you!).

-The average cost of a home in Telluride is well over $1.3 million due to the city’s small size and increased demand for housing.
+The average cost of a home in Telluride is over $1.8 million due to the city’s small size and increased demand for housing.

 Telluride offers a wide variety of things to do from epic rock climbing and hiking, to a free gondola ride and annual concerts.

 Why is Telluride so expensive?
 As with other mountain towns in Colorado, what drives up the cost of Telluride is simply supply and demand.

 The city resides in a secluded location about 2.5 hours south of Interstate 70.
 This means Telluride not easily accessible during icy or snowy conditions.